imgntn/j360/README.md

 URL with `--signal-url` or `startStreaming()` to preview remotely.
 The CLI exposes `--stream` and `--signal-url` to automate remote preview from headless mode.

+Open `viewer.html` in a browser to watch the live stream on another device.
+Pass `?signal=<url>` if the signaling server runs on a different host.

 # Unarchive, Convert, and Add Metadata